-The soft core of the Prismacolor Premier Colored Pencils allows for a slower pencil stroke.
+The soft core of the colored pencils allows for a slower pencil stroke.
 This can help with accuracy.

 Add another component to this handwriting activity by drawing vertical lines so that students practice left to right pencil strokes while focusing on pencil control.

-All of the activities that we did with our Prismacolor Premier Colored Pencils were a big hit resulting from the bright and colorful selection of colored pencils in the set.
+All of the activities that we did with our colored pencils were a big hit resulting from the bright and colorful selection of colored pencils in the set.